obita-tech/catalog/obitamockbank100.catalog.obita.tech/resources/developerGuide.md

 ### Performance

-The Mock Banking solution is designed to perform under high loads.
+The Sandbox Banking solution is designed to perform under high loads.
 We use the following techniques to optimize performance:

 Caching |
 Asynchronous Processing |